eglassman/cool-papers/defs.md

 "how humans draw conclusions" [6]

+"The ability to learn concepts from examples is a central aspect of human cognition."
+[32]

 #### Fields where primary and secondary research occur [6]
 1. Primary: Studied in cognitive psychology
 2. Secondary: Automated inference systems that *emulate* human inference are studied/composed in AI